Onurtag/TSolidBackground/README.md

 **Version 2 (29.03.15):**

 TSolidBackground revamp, now the window borders are gone too!
-(Thanks biggest_decision)
+(Thanks biggest_decision for the heads up.)
 Added show/hide taskbar key, removed the command that was included in TSolidBackground key.
-Probably final version unless I go bug hunting or get new feature request.
+This is probably the final version unless I go bug hunting or get a new feature request.

 **Version 1.1 (22.03.15):**